 SELF-CARE, SELF-CARE, SELF-CARE!
 What does that even mean?

 By now you get it and if you don’t like the ideas on my list, use your Google machine!
 The point is, figure out what you want to do and do it with regularity, some people have even created a 30-day self-care calendar challenge with an activity and time frame for each day.
-Ideas include a 15 minute walk one day, reading a chapter of a book on another day, 30 minutes of journaling, going to bed 30 minutes earlier, take a mental health day off of work, do something fun, cook your favorite meal and the list goes on.
+Ideas include a 15-minute walk one day, reading a chapter of a book on another day, 30 minutes of journaling, going to bed 30 minutes earlier, taking a mental health day off of work, doing something fun, cooking your favorite meal and the list goes on.
 Do not overwhelm yourself.
 You certainly don’t need to jump into a 30-day challenge.
 Start small, but it’s important to implement regular self-care so that you come to enjoy it and depend on it.
 IT’S TIME TO TAKE CARE OF YOU!

 If this sounds like the situation you or someone you care about is confronting, please get in touch with Good Therapy’s team of licensed professional counselors and therapists today at 630-473-3971.